magneticio/vamp.io/content/documentation/cli/using-the-cli.md

 # set the weight distribution on set of routes in a gateway
 vamp update-gateway myDeployment/myService/web --weights myDeployment/myCluster/myService:1.0.0/web@50%,myDeployment/myCluster/myService:1.1.0/web@50%

+# undeploy a complete deployment, waiting for the undeploy to finish
+vamp undeploy myDeployment --wait

 # undeploy a specific service of a deployment
 vamp undeploy myDeployment --service myService:1.0.0

+# list metrics, filtered with tags and paginated
+vamp list events --tags metrics --per-page 10 --page 1
 # list all the roles
 vamp list roles